dsolerh/go-rss-reader/README.md

 As a result you should see a list of `RSSItem` so long as the given URLs are correct and they contain valid xml feeds.

-**Note:** If the publish date of an item is not defined on the source the value would be the default for a `time.Time` struct.

 ## License